shafiq29/SFDPY/README.md

 This is a simple implementation of python simple salesforce library to deploy salesforce custom fields and objects to desired instance for example sandbox

+## Requirements

+- This process is highly discouraged in production env
+- We need to elevate permission as shown in the snapshot
+- Need a Connected App in Salesforce

 ## Features

 - Read provided credentials